Procedure for Appraising and Accepting Outright Gifts

 Canadian Cultural Property

-The Cultural Property Export and Import Act encourages Canadians to keep significant cultural property in Canada by providing incentives for Canadians who give this type of property to designated institutions and public authorities.
+The Cultural Property Export and Import Act encourages Canadians to keep cultural property outstanding significance and national importance in Canada by providing incentives for Canadians who give this type of property to designated institutions and public authorities.

 A charitable trust may be established with cash, securities, real estate or other assets.
 Upon request, the University may provide a sample gift agreement.
-The actual gift agreement is reviewed and remains at the discretion of the University’s Board of Regents.
+The actual gift agreement is reviewed and final decision about acceptance remains at the discretion of the University's Board of Regents.

 University staff will not provide professional consultation to donors in the preparation of their trust.